VidunderGunder/ml-ady-report/README.md

 The ventures that spurs out of MLAdy (see [Realization strategy](#realization-strategy)) will compete with the rest of the marketplace, but will offer a lower barrier to entry for cautious adopters in the marketplace.

 MLAdy will not necessarily compete with other methods, software platforms or frameworks, as MLAdy is one abstraction level higher - allowing for usage of other tools.
 The goal is just to make it as effective as possible to implement AI and robotics.

+The closest alternative to what MLAdy will offer is [ROS](https://www.ros.org/), a widely used flexible framework for making software relating to robots.

+MLAdy will (at least initially) offer a more opinionated approach, focusing on general application, intuition and easy-of-use, which the core team found lacking in ROS.
+At the same time the project will be driven by members actively recruiting and guiding participants while pushing for real world implementations with economic value.

+After the initial stages, MLAdy may be a great additional resource for ROS.

 ### Realization strategy